espruino/EspruinoDocs/boards/Puck.js.md

 // Turn events off with Puck.magOff();
 ```

+If you have issues using the magnetometer, please check your battery percentage
+with `E.getBatteryPercentage()` to ensure that it has over 30% charge remaining.
+When the battery is almost empty the magnetometer can stop working correctly.

 ### IR / Infrared

 To transmit an IR signal, you just need to call [`Puck.IR([...])`](/Reference#l_Puck_IR)